 As an alternative, I opted to cook the Italian sausage in the RAGÚ Thick & Hearty Roasted Garlic sauce, and it ended up being the perfect compromise.
 We still got all the benefits of a meaty meal without slaving in the kitchen.
 Score!

-When we were almost done with brainstorming, The Husband’s face grew serious, and he proceeded to tell me (with hand gestures!) that he was envisioning a picture of a small baking dish full of our soon-to-be baked dinner, and that there would be a fork dipping in and pulling up a cheese-covered ravioli.
+When we were almost done with brainstorming, an old friend of mine’s face grew serious, and he proceeded to tell me (with hand gestures!) that he was envisioning a picture of a small baking dish full of our soon-to-be baked dinner, and that there would be a fork dipping in and pulling up a cheese-covered ravioli.
 He stressed to me that this should be a picture I took when photographing this dish.

 Would you like to make this dish at home?
 Be sure to pick up any of RAGÚ® Homestyle sauce!